 Insurance or ‘risk’ products

 Insurance products are designed to protect you against financial losses.
-In return for a premium your insurer agrees to reimburse you for these losses, that could include theft, damage or death.
-For example, life insurance protects against the loss of income from a breadwinner in the family and pays a beneficiary a larger lump sum than funeral cover, so that the family can continue with their current lifestyle, when the breadwinner (life assured) passes and a valid claim is made.
-If you cancel your policy you won't get your premiums back because these are the ‘fees’ that you paid for financial protection and risk of you dying, during the term of your contract with your insurer.
+In return for a premium, your insurer agrees to reimburse you for these losses, such as theft, damage or death.
+For example, life insurance protects against the loss of income from a breadwinner in the family and pays a beneficiary a lump sum so that the family can maintain their standard of living when the breadwinner (life assured) passes and a valid claim is made.
+If you cancel your policy, you won't get your premiums back because these are the ‘fees’ that you paid for financial protection during the term of your contract with your insurer.

 Savings and investments

-These products are designed to grow your money, and you can decide how much you want to invest and when you want to withdraw all or part of your investment.
-For example, you invest R500 a month in a unit trust fund for 5 years.
-You can withdraw all or part of the value of your funds at any time and get your money back - minus any fees and penalties you might incur for early withdrawal.
+These products are designed to grow your money.
+You decide how much to invest and when to withdraw all or part of your investment.
+For example, you invest R500 a month in a unit trust fund for five years.
+You can withdraw all or part of the value of your funds at any time and get your money back, minus any fees and penalties you might incur for early withdrawal.

 What about so-called ‘cashbacks’ on insurance policies?